Algae control without chemicals

 - Add fast-growing floating plants for nutrient competition.

-The chemical option that's sometimes recommended (erythromycin / Maracyn) does work but kills nitrifying bacteria along with cyano, often crashing the cycle.
-Conservative beginner-safe answer: try the non-chemical fixes first.
+The chemical option sometimes recommended (erythromycin / Maracyn) does work but kills the cleanup bacteria along with the cyano, often crashing your tank's cycle.
+Beginner-safe answer: try the non-chemical fixes first.

 What about "green spot" and other less-common algae?